Skip to main content

 Chat Commands

-The plugin provides the following chat commands for managing codebase resources:
+The plugin registers the following agent commands through AgentCommandService:

 /codebase select